y2k4life/x16-emulator/README.md

 endif
 ```

-Comment command to copy files that don't exist.
+Comment command that copies files that don't exist.
 The processes still works without these files

 ``` Makefile
 package_win: